-When the light bulbs in your extractor hood, also often referred to as a cooker hood, go it can be extremely frustrating.
-Not only does it affect your visibility whilst cooking (potentially creating a safety hazard in itself) many often find it a difficult thing to change.
-In reality, it shouldn’t be much more difficult than changing a light bulb in your house.
+When the light bulbs in your extractor hood, also referred to as a cooker hood, go, it can be extremely frustrating.
+Not only does it affect your visibility whilst cooking (potentially creating a safety hazard in itself), many often find it difficult to change cooker hood light bulbs.

-If you notice the light bulbs in your extractor hood have become faulty, follow these steps to swap them out with new ones:
+If you notice the light bulbs in your extractor hood have become faulty, follow these steps to swap them out with new ones.

 There you go, as easy as that!

 Don’t forget if you do need the services of an extractor hood repair engineer, we’re always here to help.